 Manchester Community Choir has around 100 members and we perform regularly at events in and around this great city – including at the recent unveiling of the statue of Emmeline Pankhurst – in venues as varied as Victoria Baths, St Peter’s Square, Royal Northern College of Music and Chorlton Irish Club.
 We also travel further afield to the the Llangollen International Music Eisteddfod and to the annual Street Choirs Festival.
 This year the festival was held in Manchester, and Rose is pictured leading the Choir of a Thousand Voices in Cathedral Gardens.

 Our regular rehearsal venue is Didsbury Baptist Church at the junction of School Lane and Beaver Road M20 6SX.
 It’s right opposite the Didsbury Village Metro stop.
-Check our calendar here to see dates of all our rehearsals from Sept 2019 to July 2020.
+Check our calendar to see dates of all our rehearsals up to July 2020.